Azure/azure-iot-sdk-csharp/iothub/device/samples/convention-based-samples/readme.md

 In DTDL v2, a component cannot contain another component.
 The maximum depth of components is 1.

-- Top-level telemetry/ commands/ properties
+- Top-level telemetry/commands/properties
   - These refer to the telemetry, commands and properties that are defined directly in the contents section of the main interface of a DTDL v2 model.
 In case of a model with no components, the main interface refers to the default component.
   - When working with this category of telemetry, commands and properties, you do not need to specify any component name.
-- Component-level telemetry/ commands/ properties
+- Component-level telemetry/commands/properties
   - These refer to the telemetry, commands and properties that are defined in the contents section of an interface, which itself is defined as a component within the main interface.
   - When working with this category of telemetry, commands and properties, you need to specify the name of the component that these contents belong to.